jamesoff/simplemonitor/docs/installation.rst

 **Testing options**
   -t, --test            Test config and exit

+These options are really for testing SimpleMonitor itself, and you probably don't need them.

   -1, --one-shot        Run the monitors once only, without alerting.
 Require monitors without "fail" in the name to succeed.
 Exit zero
                         or non-zero accordingly.
   --loops LOOPS         Number of iterations to run before exiting